marp/win10-to-win7-transformation-pack/readme.md

 ## Requirements
 - Windows 10 version 22H2 (earlier versions have not been tested, but may work)
+- You must configure PowerShell to allow script execution.
+Run PowerShell as an Administrator and execute the following command:
+    ```powershell
+    Set-ExecutionPolicy RemoteSigned
+    ```
 - To use Explorer7 and Windhawk, you’ll need a Windows 7 ISO or DVD that matches the type and language of your current system.
 Currently, only the en-US version is supported..

 ## Installation